FerPerales/pmdr/README.md

 `pmdr start`

-Starts a new 25-minute session in pompom and activate a 15-minute FocusTime session in RescueTime
+Starts a new 25-minute session in pomo and activate a 15-minute FocusTime session in RescueTime

 `pmdr end`

-Ends your current session in pompom and stops the current FocusTime session
+Ends your current session in pomo and stops the current FocusTime session